CrazyProger1/Simple-XSS/README.md

 <a href="https://github.com/CrazyProger1/Simple-XSS/blob/master/LICENSE"><img alt="GitHub" src="https://img.shields.io/github/license/CrazyProger1/Simple-XSS"></a>
 <a href="https://github.com/CrazyProger1/Simple-XSS/releases/latest"><img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/CrazyProger1/Simple-XSS"></a>

-Simple-XSS is a multiplatform cross-site scripting (XSS) vulnerability exploitation tool.
+Simple-XSS is a multi-platform cross-site scripting (XSS) vulnerability exploitation tool for pentesting.
 This application will help you create a hook that can easily and reliably catch a client by downloading a payload to their browser and executing it.
 You don't even need a white IP for this because the application will take care of tunneling the connection between you and the victim.

+**Disclaimer:** This program is provided for educational and research purposes only.
+The creator of this program does not condone or support any illegal or malicious activity, and will not be held responsible for any such actions taken by others who may use this program.
+By downloading or using this program, you acknowledge that you are solely responsible for any consequences that may result from the use of this program.

 ## Usage